 RASTERIZER_VERSION is a human-understandable string (of type ATOM) that represents the formal or informal version of a font rasterizer.
 The RASTERIZER_VERSION should match the corresponding product version number known to users, when applicable.

 RAW_ASCENT

-For a font with a transformation matrix, RAW_ASCENT is the font ascent in 1000 pixel metrics (see the section called "Metrics and Font Properties").
+For a font with a transformation matrix, RAW_ASCENT is the font ascent in 1000 pixel metrics (see Metrics and Font Properties).

 RAW_DESCENT